MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

 To make the poll, the application needs a designed HTML file.
 The HTML file must post the poll results to the server.
-To transfer the results  to the server we will use a web form.
+To transfer the results  to the server we will use a HTML form.

 The main tasks for this exercise are as follows:

-1. Create a static html file with a web form.
+1. Create a static html file with a HTML form.
 2. Connect it with images and a CSS file.
 3. Add the UseStaticFiles middleware.
 4. Show the html file inside the ASP.NET Core application.